 out who is under the mask in less than three seconds.

-Jerry leads an escape that night with a giant white companion, a fisherman
+Jerry leads an escape that night with a giant white companion,

-travel on giant birds, two men to a bird) dies, so they wind
+bird (they travel on giant birds, two men to a bird) dies, so they wind

-Jerry and his pal wander around the desert for a little while until
+Jerry and his pal wander around the desert for a little

-style robes, who are riding around on giant flightless birds.
+in arabic style robes, who are riding around on giant flightless birds.